sf-wdi-37/intro-ajax/README.md

 2. Go to [this piece of JSON](http://api.giphy.com/v1/gifs/search?q=cats&api_key=dc6zaTOxFJmzC).
 Assume that the entire object returned is called `response` and answer the following questions:

   - Where does this data come from?
 What search term generated this data?
   - How would you access the fixed height image URL of the first result?
-(Try to figure this out without using JSONView's help first.)

 ![catz](http://media2.giphy.com/media/3o72EX5QZ9N9d51dqo/200.gif)